Portable Python scripts with Docker and Make

 All this may seem like a bit too much overhead for a one-off script.

-But if you make a cookiecutter
+But if you make a cookiecutter template out of it and use

 that every time you start a new one-off script, that overhead is